SPOILER ALERT! Don’t read this if you haven’t seen the film yet.

 Here are four things I noticed (as an actor), about the film “A Quiet Place”:

 First off, I loved the parallels between sound and hearing.
-I appreciated Regan Abbotts (played by Millicent Simmonds) character, the deaf daughter of Lee Abbott (John Krasinsky), for whom he attempts to build a hearing device for.
+I appreciated Regan Abbotts (played by Millicent Simmonds) character, the deaf daughter of Lee Abbott (John Krasinsky), for whom he attempts to build an ILS auditory processing device for.
 In real life, my mom wears a hearing aid, and when the battery dies, it creates this really loud whirring sound that I can hear from another room.
 Knowing this, I couldn’t understand why Lee would risk working on such a device that could potentially create soundwaves that might “ring the alarm” for these sonar seeing aliens.
 Perhaps this frequency is higher than what these creatures can hear?
 I’m not sure.
 But it still made me question that layer to the narrative.
 Seemed a bit too risky to fuss with.

 Beauty in Simplicity